Shirred eggs

-Shirred eggs, also known as baked eggs, are eggs that have been baked in a flat-bottomed dish; the name originates from the type of dish in which it was traditionally baked.
+Shirred eggs, also known as baked eggs, are eggs that have been baked in a flat-bottomed dish; the name originates from the type of dish in which they were traditionally baked.
 Shirred eggs are considered a simple and reliable dish that can be easily varied and expanded upon.
-An alternative way of cooking is to crack the eggs into individual ramekins, and cook them in a water bath, creating the French dish œufs en cocotte.
+An alternative way of cooking is to crack the eggs into individual ramekins, and cook them in a bain-marie, as coddled eggs.